Lyme Disease - PCR

 3

 Label the specimen container(s) with the patient’s first and last name, date of collection, and one other unique identifier such as the patient’s date of birth or Health Card Number.
-Failure to provide this information may result in rejection or testing delay.
+Failure to provide this information may result in rejection or delay in testing.

 4

 Specimens are sent to NML for PCR testing.
-Refer to the NML website: Molecular Detection by PCR and Sequencing - Guide to Services - CNPHI (canada.ca)
+Refer to the NML website for details: Molecular Detection by PCR and Sequencing - Guide to Services - CNPHI (canada.ca)

 Limitations